youssefalaa1711/student-management-chatbot/README.md

 - **User** can:
   - Ask questions through the chatbot
   - View student records
-  - Search for studnet details
+  - Search for student details
   - Use buttons or text commands to trigger actions

 ### 💬 Chatbot Interface